 8e.
-Prior funding.
+Phased funding.
 (30 points possible)

-Prior state funding refers to grant funds appropriated by the legislature to the department and administered under AS 14.11.
+Prior state funding refers to grant funds appropriated by the legislature to the department and administered under AS 14.11 as partial funding for this project only.
 Any amounts noted here should also be included in Table 7.1 of the Cost Estimate, question 7a.
 No other fund sources apply, including debt retirement.
 There are up to 30 points available if a project includes previous grant funding under AS 14.11, and the project was intentionally short funded.
-There are 15 points available if a project includes previous grant funding under AS 14.11, the project has gone out to bid, and the district is seeking supplemental funds due to increases in construction bid, whether the district has awarded the bid or not.